DBotThePony/DPP/README.md

 More info at workshop: http://steamcommunity.com/sharedfiles/filedetails/?id=659044893

-If you want to use MySQL, go to root Lua folder and locate dpp_config_example.lua, rename it to dpp_config.lua and edit it
+If you want to use MySQL, locate dpp_config_example.lua in the addon lua root folder, rename it to dpp_config.lua and then open and edit it